ucsb-cs8-f18/ucsb-cs8-f18.github.io/_lab/lab01.md

     # Code for drawTriangle is here

 def drawTwoTriangles(t):
-    # Code to draw two isosceles triangles of different sizes and colors
+    # Code to draw two equilateral triangles of different sizes and colors

 ```